7 min readUpdated Dec 9, 2025

 enter A new member has entered the presence set

-update A present member has updated their member data
+update A member has updated their data, for example a typing indicator

 What is the difference between presence and occupancy?